-The boiler will operate via a call for heat from the thermostat or the heating need for the CH button dependent on the selection made on parameter 61.
+The boiler will operate via a call for heat from the thermostat or the heating need for the CH button dependent on the selection made on DIP Switch 2.
 This mode will use more gas but will provide a more consistent home heating temperature.

 By default, Eco mode is enabled (turned on).
-To enable (turn on) comfort mode, set as steps.
+To enable (turn on) comfort mode, press the Eco button on the controller.